 If there are any contracted or subcontracted tests, a procedure must be included that meets the subcontracting requirements of ISO/IEC 17025.

-This section shall be initially completed by the ExCB/ExTL prior to the assessment.
+This section shall be initially completed by the ExCB/ExTL and submit to the Lead Assessor by the time specified prior to the assessment.

 Section 3 – Equipment and tests: